Advertisement

 Did you know?

-In 1944, Colleen was only 15 years old when on June 22nd, the Servicemen's Readjustment Act of 1944, called the G.I.
+In 1944, when she was merely 15 years old, on June 22nd, the Servicemen's Readjustment Act of 1944, called the G.I.
 Bill, was signed into law, pushed through by the veteran's organizations.
 Benefits provided for veterans to return to school (high school, vocational school, or college), obtain low interest home mortgages and low interest business loans, and (if needed) one year of unemployment insurance.
 Since most returning vets immediately found work, less than 20% of the unemployment benefits were distributed.

 Advertisement